Help for those who can’t help helping others

 At the same time, it’s important to give ourselves permission to receive, seeking out the support we need, getting comfortable accepting it, and prioritising self-care above all else so that generosity is sustainable and nourishing for us, rather than depleting.

 If you've been neglecting your own needs lately and could do with some support returning to a state in which you feel more in charge of where you're directing your energy and how you're topping it up, give our flower essence Up, Up & Away™ a try.
 (Its mission is to remind you to love and look after yourself, helping you to return to your centre so that you have the capacity to reach out for others when you so desire).

 Make sure to check out our Up, Up & Away™ Flower Essence Mist too.
 It’s been specially formulated to help create a space that inspires confidence, self-care and healthy boundaries, and is ideal to use in environments where you notice yourself taking on or feeling drained by other people’s energy or emotions.
-Up, Up & Away™ Flower Essence Mist is available on it's own or along with the flower essence in our Up, Up & Away™ Flower Essence Kit, which is currently on special for a limited time.
+Up, Up & Away™ Flower Essence Mist is available on it's own or along with the flower essence in our Up, Up & Away™ Flower Essence Kit.